mightybyte/three-essentials/index.md

 ## What are side effects?

+> - Things that don't meet the mathematical definition of a function
-> - Anything that isn't passed in as an argument or returned
+> - Anything that happens that isn't reflected in the arguments or return
+>   value
+> - Returning different values for the same input
-> - High school algebra: must pass the vertical line test
+    (doesn't pass the vertical line test from high school algebra)

 ## Examples of Side Effects

 > - Launching the missiles
 > - Formatting the hard drive
 > - Reading from disk / keyboard
+> - Random number generator
 > - Mutating a variable

 ## How is purity useful?